Business Support Systems (BSS) and Operational Support Systems (OSS) help mobile providers deliver seamless services to their customers.

-Key components of BSS
+Key components of BSS in telecom

 BSS is an umbrella term for the systems that enable the business and customer-facing side of a telecom company.
 This includes: